You are listening to the Sean Hannity Radio Show Podcast.

 Nobody in the media would do that.

-The second thing yeah, and then the second thing that I think is really important with the with the president is every two to four years that Republicans get the race car played against them in elections.
+The second thing, and the second thing that I think is really important with the president is every two to four years that Republicans get the race card played against them in elections.

 And I played the whole history of that.